|Catherine Spann, Ph.D. | Post-Doc | Institute of Cognitive Science, University of Colorado Boulder

-Catherine is the Research Scientist: Social and Affective Computing in LINK Research Lab.
-She earned her Bachelor of Science in Psychology from the University of Georgia in 2010 and her Ph.D. in Experimental Psychology from UTA in 2016.
-Catherine’s research focuses on the role of contemplative practices in mental and physical health and general well-being, exploring the psycho-physiological assessment of the impact of such practices.
-She has led numerous research studies in controlled lab settings, museums, and classrooms with both children and adults on the topic of mindfulness and self-regulation.
-Her research engages in wearable and mobile technologies in order to increase understanding of the physiological and psychological factors that lead to wellness and successful learning.
+Catherine is a former Social and Affective Computing Research Scientist for the LINK Lab where she has focused on the role of contemplative practices in mental and physical health and general well-being, exploring the psycho-physiological assessment of the impact of such practices.
+She led numerous research studies in controlled lab settings, museums, and classrooms with both children and adults on the topic of mindfulness and self-regulation.
+Her research engaged in wearable and mobile technologies in order to increase understanding of the physiological and psychological factors that lead to wellness and successful learning.
+After leaving for her post-doc in Boulder, Catherine has continued to collaborate with LINK as a lead instructor in YogaMOOC, as well as a number of studies including holistic learning analytics, co-investigator of the Social Media and Smartphone Use project, and collaboration with UniSA on Affective Learning Analytics

 |Henry Anderson | Language Analytics